RA-SPL/Ontology-RA-SPL/README.md

 *Description Logics Ontology.pdf:* contains the complete list of **Classes, Object Properties, and Data Properties**, exported directly from protégé.

 ## Ontology File
-*LadleHandlingOntology.owl:* Is one of the files used when developing in protégé.
+*LadleHandlingOntology.owl:* is the main ontology file developed in protégé.